syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 ### Extract OLE Objects from Word document

-The following code example explains how to extract OLE objects from the document and save as seperate file.
+The following code example explains how to extract OLE objects from the document and save as separate file.

 {% tabs %}